 - The Independent Schools Association of British Columbia (ISABC) is an association of 27 forward-looking schools distinguished by outstanding educational experiences and opportunities; leadership development; preparation for post-secondary placements and nurturing the development of international understanding.

-- The Society of Christian Schools in British Columbia (SCSBC) is a service organization for schools of various Christian denominations and organizational models that seek to embody Christian principles in all they do; learning and living in Christ.
+- The Society of Christian Schools in British Columbia (SCSBC) is a service organization for schools of various Christian denominations and organizational models that seek to embody a Christian social imaginary, shaping students for lives of faithful Christian presence.

 FISA BC represents 307 schools enrolling approximately 94% of the students attending independent schools in British Columbia.
 These five member associations select directors to serve on the FISA BC Board of Directors, which formulates the policies with which the organization advances its mission.